 So why are they considered dangerous?
 Well, too much of a good thing isn’t really a good thing.
 Sunlight helps us make vitamin D, which is healthy.
 Too much sun exposure, though, can cause premature aging in the skin, burns in the eye, and may even change the shape of your cornea and other serious eye damage, leading to vision problems.
 It’s even more dangerous for younger people, especially children, because children's lenses are more transparent and transmit UV rays more easily.

 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dr. Michael Brodsky sees patients from all over the Whitehall, Pennsylvania area, and can treat your condition with a number of advanced solutions.
+Dr. Daniel Newcomer sees patients from all over the Whitehall, Pennsylvania area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.

 UV Safety Can Go a Long Way